Xczer/nextjs-langchain/README.md

 ## Deployment

 This project is deployed on Vercel.
-You can access the live version at [your-vercel-url](your-vercel-url).
+You can access the live version at [Vercel Link](https://nextjs-langchain-one.vercel.app/).